Toledo vs Washington State Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 25)

 Toledo vs Washington State Prop Picks (AI)

-Remi is pouring through tons of stats on each player.
+AI algorithm Remi is pouring through tons of stats on each team.
 In fact, anytime the Rockets and Cougars play there’s always several intriguing trends to key in on.
-Not to mention games played at Gesa Field at Martin Stadium in Oct almost always follow normal, predictable patterns.
+Not to mention games played at Gesa Field at Martin Stadium in Oct almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: L. Altmyer under 232.5 Passing Yards.